tom-englert/AutoProperties.Fody/README.md

     public string Property2 { get; set; }
 }
 ```
-HINT: You can opt in on assembly level using `[assembly: BypassAutoPropertySettersInConstructors(false)]`, and then opt out again for individual classes using `[BypassAutoPropertySettersInConstructors(false)]`
+NOTE: You can opt in on assembly level using `[assembly: BypassAutoPropertySettersInConstructors(false)]`, and then opt out again for individual classes using `[BypassAutoPropertySettersInConstructors(false)]`

 ### Opting out again with the `SetProperty` extension method
 This extension method can be useful if you have opted in on assembly level with the `BypassAutoPropertySettersInConstructors` attribute, but